 These attributes represent the textual descriptions of the components within the business dimensions.
 Users will compose their queries using these descriptors.

-- Attributes not directly related.
+- Attributes are not directly related.
 Frequently you will find that some of the attributes in a dimension table are not directly related to the other attributes in the table.
-For example, package size is not directly related to product brand; nevertheless, package size and product brand could both be attributes of the product dimension table.
+For example, the package size is not directly related to product brand; nevertheless, package size and product brand could both be attributes of the product dimension table.

 - Not normalized.
 The attributes in a dimension table are used over and over again in queries.
 An attribute is taken as a constraint in a query and applied directly to the metrics in the fact table.
 For efficient query performance, it is best if the query picks up an attribute from the dimension table and goes directly to the fact table and not through other intermediary tables.
 If you normalize the dimension table, you will be creating such intermediary tables and that will not be efficient.
 Therefore, a dimension table is flattened out, not normalized.

 - Drilling down, rolling up.
 The attributes in a dimension table provide the ability to get to the details from higher levels of aggregation to lower levels of details.
 For example, the three attributes zip, city, and state form a hierarchy.
-You may get the total sales by state, then drill down to total sales by city, and then by zip.
-Going the other way, you may first get the totals by zip, and then roll up to totals by city and state.
+You may get the total sales by state, then drill down to total sales by city, and then by zipping.
+Going the other way, you may first get the totals by zipping, and then roll up to totals by city and state.

 - Multiple hierarchies.
-In the example of the customer dimension, there is a single hierarchy going up from individual customer to zip, city, and state.
+In the example of the customer dimension, there is a single hierarchy going up from individual customers to zipping, city, and state.
 But dimension tables often provide for multiple hierarchies, so that drilling down may be performed along any of the multiple hierarchies.
 Take for example a product dimension table for a department store.
 In this business, the marketing department may have its way of classifying the products into product categories and product departments.
 On the other hand, the accounting department may group the products differently into categories and product departments.
 So in this case, the product dimension table will have the attributes of marketing–product–category, marketing–product–department, finance–product–category, and finance–product–department.

 Inside the Fact Table